agama-project/agama/CONTRIBUTING.md

 ## Code Structure

-This section contains a small unsorted list of the principles and guidelines we are trying to observe while developing D-Installer.
+This section contains a small unsorted list of the principles and guidelines we are trying to observe while developing Agama.

 The project is divided in two big parts that communicate with each other - the installer service written in Ruby (code located at the `service` directory) and